Enjoy high cuisine? Stuart Forster is strapped into a chair for a dinner in the sky over Newcastle and Gateshead.

 Twenty-two of us sit around a table that will eventually come to a halt 100 feet above the ground.
 Most of my fellow guests for this dinner in the sky are laughing and chatting together.
 I wish I could relax too.
 This shouldn’t be a white knuckle ride but I notice the skin on my hands is taut as I grip the edge of the table.

 I’ve been placed on a corner seat.
 When I peek to my left have a stunning view over the arched roof of the performing arts centre designed by Foster and Partners, the architecture bureau of the Pritzker Prize winner Norman Foster.
 I’ve photographed the curvaceous building many times since it opened, back in 2005, but this is the first time I’ve viewed it from above.

 A gust picks up a serviette and whips it across the table.
 Our host, from the Hawthorns restaurant (Hawthorns at the Crowne Plaza Newcastle; tel.
 0191 5623333), reacts like a ninja and grabs it before it flutters away.
-Two of the team from the Hawthorns’ kitchen will be preparing Executive Chef’s Chris Wood’s creations.
-Over the next 45 minutes a three course meal will be served.
+Two of the team from the Hawthorns’ kitchen will be preparing Executive Chef Chris Wood’s creations.
+Over the next 45 minutes, a three-course meal will be served.

 Chefs from top Newcastle restaurants

 Until today I hadn’t realised that chefs from a number of Tyneside’s leading restaurants were participating in Dine by the Tyne.
 Bob Arora from Sachins, my favourite Indian restaurant in Newcastle, and Dave Coulson, from the Peace and Loaf modern British restaurant in Jesmond, are among those participating.
 The team from Marco Pierre White Steakhouse Bar and Grill will be serving Champagne high tea later this afternoon.